 Rebellion of 1857

 The Rani of Jhansi did not have any involvement in the Rebellion of 1857 initially and the province continued to be a calm place.
-She, however, wrote a letter to Captain Alexander Skene, the British Political Officer and asked for a permission to raise armed men, though this would only be for the security of Jhansi.
+She, however, wrote a letter to Captain Alexander Skene, the British Political Officer, and asked for permission to raise armed men, though this would only be for the security of Jhansi.